Dev.Chan64's Blog

 Key Sentence

-Overengineering eventually becomes technical debt as there is no one left to maintain it.
+Overengineering eventually becomes technical debt because no one is left to maintain it.

 3. Documentation Debt